satnaing/astro-paper/src/content/blog/setting-dates-via-git-hooks.md

 You can get around this by having a `hooks` directory and manually copy them to the `.git/hooks` directory or set up a symlink, but this all requires you to remember to set it up, and that is not something I am good at doing.

-As this project uses npm we are able to make use of a package called [Husky](https://typicode.github.io/husky/) (this is already installed in Astro-Paper) to automatically install the hooks for us.
+As this project uses npm, we are able to make use of a package called [Husky](https://typicode.github.io/husky/) (this is already installed in AstroPaper) to automatically install the hooks for us.

 ## The Hook

 As we want this hook to run as we commit the code to update the dates and then have that as part of our change we are going to use the `pre-commit` hook.
-This has already been set up by this Astro-Paper project, but if it hadn't, you would run `npx husky add .husky/pre-commit 'echo "This is our new pre-commit hook"'`.
+This has already been set up by this AstroPaper project, but if it hadn't, you would run `npx husky add .husky/pre-commit 'echo "This is our new pre-commit hook"'`.

 Navigating to the `hooks/pre-commit` file, we are going to add one or both of the following snippets.